§ Verifiable Trust v2 Specification

 }

-§ [ECS-USER-AGENT] User Agent Credential Json Schema
+§ [ECS-UA] User Agent Credential Json Schema

 Credential subject object of schema MUST contain the following attributes: